Communicating with our audiences

-- Families– this includes communication on health prevention, benefits and entitlements, education choices and caring responsibilites
+- Families- this includes communication on health prevention, benefits and entitlements, education choices and caring responsibilities

 - Young people- this includes communication on education and skills, preventing risky behaviours and jobs

-- Working age people– this incudes communication on tax, benefits workplace pensions, employee rights and advice for the self-employed
+- Working age people- this includes communication on tax, benefits workplace pensions, employee rights and advice for the self-employed

 - Older people- this includes communication around health, pensions and benefits and information for those approaching retirement

-- Businesses– this incudes communication on support to SMEs, skills, employer responsibilites and compliance
+- Businesses- this includes communication on support to Small and medium enterprises (SMEs), skills, employer responsibilities and compliance

 - International- this includes communication on foreign affairs, aid, business investment, tourism, and trade

-As government communicators, we know that the ways in which these audiences consume information are changing, and recent GCS studies of young people, older people and small businesses found:
+As government communicators, we know that the ways in which these audiences consume information are changing.
+Government Communication Service studies of young people, older people and small businesses found that: